A brief History of the WI and the Oxfordshire Federation

 supply of food to the war-torn nation.

 The first WI in Oxfordshire was Kelmscott WI formed in 1916 (since closed in 1992).
 The oldest WIs currently still flourishing in Oxfordshire, and formed in 1918, are Steeple Aston WI, Clanfield WI, Wolvercote WI, Milton-under-Wychwood WI, Cassington WI and Burford & Fulbrook WI.
 The Federation was formed in 1919.
-Our newest WI, Tea Birds WI, was formed in February 2013 and is based in Upton.
+Our newest WI, Freeland WI, was formed in Mary 2014 and is based in Freeland near Witney.

 In Oxford High Street stands the University Church of St Mary the Virgin, in which there is a plaque to Grace Hadow.
 Miss Hadow was Chairman of OFWI from 1931-32 and President from 1938-39.
 She had attended Oxford University in the days before women were allowed to graduate and became Principal of the Society of Oxford Home Students out of which grew St Anne's College and eventually Vice Chairman of NFWI to Lady Denman, when she was the first Chairman from 1917 to 1946.